agama-project/agama/service/README.md

 ## Testing Changes

-The easiest way to test changes done to ruby code on agama liveCD is to build gem with modified sources with `gem build agama-yast`.
-Then copy resulting file to agama live ISO.
-There do this sequence of commands:
+The easiest way to test changes done to Ruby code on Agama live media is to build the gem with modified sources with `gem build agama-yast`.
+Then copy the resulting file to Agama live image.
+Then run this sequence of commands:

 ```sh
 # ensure that only modified sources are installed